Veluga/Thalia-Backtesting-Tool/Whitepaper/Initial-business-case.md

 ### Market analysis

 First and foremost, let us better understand the market we are about to enter.
 This is of key importance as 42% of startups fail due to the fact that there is no market need for their service.<sup>[1]</sup> Retail investment is a relatively new, but growing market.
 In the year 2017 in the U.S. alone 54% of households owned stocks or had some other investment plans.<sup>[2][3]</sup> Our target audience consists of these individual investors, who instead of seeking the full package that comes with financial advising, would like to take the wheel, and assess the viability of their investment strategies themselves.
 In general retail investors are non-professionals and would like to invest smaller amounts.
-Considering that the typical price of a financial advice service is \$1,500 to \$2,500 for the one-time creation of a full financial plan, the door is closed to many potential individual investors.
+Considering that the typical price of a financial advice service for an individual looking to invest around \$50000 (a reasonable pension pot) is between 1 and 3 percento or \$500 to \$1500 for the one-time creation of a full financial plan, the door is closed to many potential individual investors [8].

 ### Trend analysis

 Let us first consider the macro environmental factors that can influence the investment sector, using PEST analysis.

 #### Political

 Political factors such as regulations and government policies can affect the investment sector.
 In general, people are more willing to invest in politically stable environments, as political disruptions cause hindrances for most businesses.
 Consequently, investment strategies become less reliable and riskier.

 #### Economic

 Economic factors are closely intertwined with the stock market.
-Not only do low levels of income mean that households have no capability to invest, but economic recessions impact large businesses as well, causing declining revenues and indirectly reducing stock prices.
+Not only do low levels of income mean that households have no capability to invest, but economic recessions impact large businesses as well, causing declining revenues and indirectly reducing stock prices [9].

 #### Social